Scale invariant process regression: Towards Bayesian ML with minimal assumptions: Regression

-For our current purposes it is sufficient to approximate (\ref{regression_process}) with a single $t$-process centered at the mean posterior $f_{\hat\bh^*}$.
-As approximate variance $\sigma_f^2$ we use the squared sum of two terms $\sigma_t^2$ and $\sigma_s^2$ that represent the contributions of the $t$-process and the posterior covariance in $\cS_X^*$, resp.
+For our current purpose it is sufficient to approximate (\ref{regression_process}) with a single $t$-process centered at the mean posterior $f_{\hat\bh^*}$.
+As approximate variance $\sigma_f^2$ we use the squared sum of two terms $\sigma_t^2$ and $\sigma_s^2$ that represent the contributions of $\cF_\eta/\cS_X^*$ and $\cS_X^*$, resp.